trevoirwilliams/trevoirwilliams.github.io/_posts/lessons/2020-03-03-programmer-mistakes.md

 I wrote a post a while ago about some simple rules that you can follow to create good names for your variables.
 And I can’t emphasize enough how important good variable names are.
 Most of the time, you are not the only developer working on a project.
 Other developers need to understand your code as well.

 ### Use Descriptive Variable Names
 Simple fix for many problems.
 If you are storing a number, called the variable 'num'.
 If you are storing first name, then name the variable 'firstName' or 'fname' or something relevant.
 Please avoid calling them 'x' and 'y'.
-No one else will understand was x means.
+No one else will understand what x means.
 To be frank, after a night out enjoying yourself, you will look at 'x' and wonder what in the world this variable was being used for.

 Do yourself and your team  a favour and use sensible variable names.